yameenadnan1985/tutorial/Docker_tutorial.md

 **Create image from Dockerfile**
 ```
 # Go to directory where docker file is located and run this command
-$ docker build -t ImageName
+$ docker build -t ImageName .
-# This will build an image from Dockerfile.
+# Please note dot "'" at the end of above command.
+This indicates that Dockerfile exists in current directory.
+This will build an image from Dockerfile.
 If you want to run docker image frist list image by using this command
 $ docker images
 # Take the ID of image you want to run and use this command
 # Syntax is